Gursimran21/Research-Project/sources.md

 **8. Justin Rowe**
 - **Role/Background:** Founder and CMO of Impactable.
+- **Platform:** LinkedIn / YouTube
+- **Data Collection Window:** April 1, 2026 – June 14, 2026
+- **Date of Extraction:** June 14, 2026
+- **Annotation:** Justin Rowe analyzes the interplay between organic reach and paid amplification, specifically detailing how to boost successful organic founder posts using LinkedIn Thought Leader Ads.
 - **Why to Follow:** While heavily rooted in LinkedIn Ads, Justin is a master at teaching a "hybrid" model—showing how to take top-performing organic thought-leadership posts from founders and amplify them using LinkedIn Thought Leader Ads.
-- **Platform:** LinkedIn / YouTube

 **9. Collin Cadmus**
 - **Role/Background:** Former VP of Sales at Aircall and Doctor.com, B2B Growth Advisor.